Summer 22 worship changes see Weekly Worship

 Finally, we are sent into the world to be agents of resurrection, empowered to serve our neighbor with compassion, humility, and justice.

-We gather for weekly worship on 5 pm Saturday in our chapel and 10 am Sunday in our main sanctuary.
+We gather for weekly worship on 5 pm Saturday in our chapel and 10 am Sunday.

 We welcome all to join us